lucarv/arrow_cloud_workshop/Lab A1/README.md

 1. SSH into the Device
 2. cd /iot
 3. ./iot "<CONNECTION STRING>

+### On yiur laptop
+Verify message flow on Device explorer or CLI or Visual Code

 ### Create Time Serie Insights environment and associate with your IoT Hub